MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/troubleshoot-hosted-machines-in-power-automate-for-desktop.md

 - Network Level Authentication (NLA) not disabled

-  You might see the following error details if an unattended flow run is triggered against a machine that's NLA-enabled:
+  You might see the following error details if an unattended flow run is triggered against a VM that's NLA-enabled:

   > Could not create unattended session with these credentials.
 Please make sure you have Network Level Authentication (NLA) disabled in your remote settings if you’re using Microsoft Entra credentials.